jorawarc/twitter-reading-levels/README.md

 ## Scripts

-_Note: Not all of the external libraries in `requirments.txt` must be installed to run the entire pipeline, however, this is the environment in which scripts were run_
+_Note: Not all of the external libraries referenced in `requirments.txt` are required, but rather the file denotes the environment in which scripts were run_

 | # | script | purpose | usage | output | comment |
 | :---: | :---: | :---: | :---: | :---: | :---: |